Harry Gillow

 • Competition

 Harry has experience in a range of competition matters, both acting along and assisting more senior members of chambers, including instructions as a junior barrister in a response to a CMA cartel investigation led by Ben Rayment and advising a local authority on the competition implications of suspected employee fraud.
+He is currently instructed in R (E.ON) v Secretary of State for BEIS and others [2023] EWHC 737, instructed by E.ON in judicial review proceedings arising from the sale of the insolvent energy company Bulb to Octopus Energy, concerning the Secretary of State’s decision to award subsidy valued by the OBR at up to £6.5bn to support the transfer of Bulb’s assets to Octopus, led by George Peretz KC.
+He remains instructed in the ongoing appeal of the Divisional Court’s judgment to the Court of Appeal.

-Harry has been instructed on behalf of Vodafone in relation to the ongoing “Phones4U” litigation, regarding alleged anti-competitive conduct by P4U’s major suppliers, and also acted for a part 20 Defendant with regards to the Power Cables cartel litigation.
+Harry has been instructed on behalf of Vodafone in relation to the “Phones4U” litigation, regarding alleged anti-competitive conduct by P4U’s major suppliers, and also acted for a part 20 Defendant with regards to the Power Cables cartel litigation.

 In 2019, Harry completed a secondment at the Payment Systems Regulator assisting with the card-acquiring services market review.
+He was recently instructed by one of the Defendants in a claim by the University of Salford for voiding of an allegedly restrictive covenant in a lease.

 Harry also worked on a wide range of competition law matters during pupillage, including Emerald Supplies and others v British Airways plc (assisting Philip Moser KC and Ben Rayment) and Ping Europe Limited v Competition and Markets Authority (assisting Ben Lask).
 Harry also assisted with a range of confidential advisory matters, including in respect of object and effect infringements in the financial sector and the applicability of the illegality defence in competition law actions.